kirangajjana/webscrapping_AI/readme.md

 ```
 ## Installing

-   - Clone the GitHub repository to your local machine.
+   - Clone the GitHub repository to your local machine
    - Navigate to the directory containing the Python script.
    - Run the Python script using the command python app.py